befelix/Safe-RL-Benchmark/README.rst

 >>> # start the run and evaluation
 >>> bench()

 After the run is finished we can observe what happened by analyzing the measures.
-This is a bit cumbersome, but will potentially be improved in the future with some additional convenience methods.
+This is a bit cumbersome at the moment, but will potentially be improved in the future with some additional convenience methods.
-Anyways the evaluation of the `SafetyMeasure` could be accessed as follows.
+Anyways, the evaluation of the `SafetyMeasure` could be accessed as follows.

 >>> # (std, number of violations, amount of violations)
 >>> [(t[0].alg_conf['info'], t[1], t[2]) for t in bench.measures[0].result]